magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * `GetAssetCollectionByName` Retrieve an AssetCollection by its name.

-* `FindAssetCollections` Search for AssetCollections using various criteria.
+* `FindAsset Collections` Search for Asset Collections using various criteria.

 * `GetAssetsInCollection` Retrieve all assets in a specific AssetCollection.

 * `GetAssetById` Retrieve a specific asset by its ID and associated AssetCollection ID.

-* `GetAssetsByCollectionIds` Retrieve assets from multiple AssetCollections.
+* `GetAssetsByCollectionIds` Retrieve assets from multiple Asset Collections.

 * `GetAssetsByCriteria` Query assets based on attributes such as type, tags, or collection.

-## Best Practices for Managing Assets Efficiently in CSP
+## Best Practices for Managing Assets Efficiently

 * **Organize Assets in Collections:** To simplify management and updates, keep related assets in the same collection.